Ensembl/ensembl-dauphin-style-compiler/peregrine-toolkit/src/eachorevery/eoestruct/eoestruct.md

 All the EoEs in a StructVarGroup are iterated through together (for example, you'd have a single group for your start and end co-ordinates, biotypes, etc).

-Once you have a StructVarGroup, you can start putting each of your EoEs into it as `StructVar`s.
+Once you have a StructVarGroup, you can start putting each of your EoEs into `StructVar`s.

 ```
     pub fn new_number(group:&mut StructVarGroup, input: EachOrEvery<f64>) -> StructVar;